 They noted a few common areas of faults with submitted reports.
 In particular, they noted that some of the Tier 3 and Tier 4 charities were providing a full list of expenses rather than grouping them as required.

 It’s a very manual and laborious task grouping different accounts as per specifications.
 This is where Calxa’s NZ not-for-profit customers gain the most advantage.
-Using the pre-configured bundle kits with an account tree gets this done easily, year after year.
+For instance, using the pre-configured bundle kits with an account tree gets this done easily, year after year.

-The other area our bundle kit can help with is the notes, which many organisations are apparently missing – especially the ones on related-party transactions and property, plant and equipment.
+The other area our bundle kit can help with is the notes.
+Apparently, many organisations are missing these.
+Especially, the ones on related-party transactions and property, plant and equipment.

-This isn’t automated in Calxa as we can’t identify the transactions but we do provide the space (and the reminder) to insert them in the report.
+This isn’t automated in Calxa as we can’t identify the transactions.
+However, we do provide the space (and the reminder) to insert them in the report.

 Already Tier 4 charities are required to consolidate entities if their combined annual operating payments exceed $125,000.
 But there is more coming.
-The External Reporting Board (XRB) is seeking feedback on proposed changes:
+For instance, the External Reporting Board (XRB) is seeking feedback on proposed changes:

 - Aligning definitions between Tier 3 and 4 and Tier 1 and 2